rchakode/atop-graphite-grafana-monitoring/README.md

 # Contributions
 Contributions are welcome!
+* Give a feedback, report a problem, or give a star are good starting points to start contributing.

-To contribute bug patches or new features, you can use the Github Pull Request model.
+* You can also contribute bug patches or new features.
+In this case, please can use the Github Pull Request model.
 It is assumed that code and documentation are contributed under the Apache License 2.0.